cychoi/gwenbell.com/writing.md

 *

-Alberto's technical skills coupled with my inability to acknowledge something might be impossible, is slowly bringing the Roundhouse into reality.
-As Roberto said, I don't know what's not possible.
-More than that, I don't acknowledge what might not be possible.
+Alberto's technical skills coupled with my inability to acknowledge something might be impossible, is bringing the Roundhouse into reality.

 <mark>Support the impossible with [sustainable, recurring donations](http://gittip.com/gwenbell).</mark>
 <br />